Home Up Pulsipher Technology Associates Feedback Contents

 What is PulsipherGames.com?
 This is a Web site to support development of games designed by Lew Pulsipher, and to support published games.
 In some cases it will also sell .PDF copies of games or additions to games.
 However, PulsipherGames is NOT primarily a game publisher.
 I want to design games, not run a publishing business.

 Who are you?
 I have played wargames since the 1960s, and at one time worked as a freelance writer and game designer.
-After many years during which I only played D&D, and sometimes not a great deal of that, I have come back to boardgaming.
-You can see my "Games" resume here, or my overall resume at pulsipher.net, here.
+After many years during which I only played D&D, and sometimes not a great deal of that, I came back to boardgaming.

 What games have you published?
 See the descriptions here.